 Quotes from the Diamond Sutra, Chapter 9

 Can our mental consciousness, the thoughtless pristine awareness, be brought forth as the non-abiding mind?
 It cannot!
 Why?
-It is because whenever the mind with thoughtless pristine awareness arises, it must abide somewhere, unless the perceptive mind ceases to exist.
+This is because whenever the mind with thoughtless pristine awareness arises, it must abide somewhere unless the perceptive mind ceases to exist.
 As soon as the perceptive mind appears, it will definitely correspond to the six sense objects.

-As illustrated earlier, that mind taught in the Diamond Sutra “should be a mind brought forth without abiding” and inherently never abides anywhere and then incessantly brings forth minds.
-Due to the realization of this mind, a bodhisattva is thus able to initiate the wisdom pertaining to prajna.
-Yet, this non-abiding mind did not come into being after cultivation; it has been intrinsically non-abiding.
-That is to say, one does not transform the abiding perceptive mind into a non-abiding mind after enlightenment; rather, one realizes another existing non-abiding mind.
-Having realized this mind, one will see that this mind is still non-abiding and continues to coexist with the mind with thoughtless pristine awareness, exactly the same as before its realization.
-Only this denotes the true Buddha Dharma: another mind, the eighth consciousness, which has always coexisted with us and has been innately non-abiding.
-It is not meant to change the normal healthy us into undifferentiable idiots.
+As illustrated earlier, the mind taught in the Diamond Sutra “should be non-abiding and bringing forth the mind.”
+That is, the mind inherently never abides anywhere, and it incessantly gives rise to the mind.
+Because of the realization of this mind, a bodhisattva can thus initiate wisdom pertaining to prajna.
+Notably, this non-abiding mind did not come into being after cultivation; it has always been intrinsically non-abiding.
+That is to say, one does not transform the abiding perceptive mind into a non-abiding mind after enlightenment.
+Rather, one realizes another self-existing, non-abiding mind.

 Having realized this self-existing mind after enlightenment, we will see that it is still non-abiding and continues to coexist with our mind of thoughtless pristine awareness.
 Hence, the true Buddha dharma is the eighth consciousness mind—Tathagatagarbha, which is innately non-abiding and has always coexisted with us.

 Self and No Self, pp. 46-49